 » Stop at Gare de Vernon-Giverny, exit the train station, and walk around 600m to the VTNI 27 bus stop.

 » Take bus #250, direction Entrepagny (5 to 10 minutes drive).
 There are only 3 buses daily so don’t miss your bus!

 » The total cost of your Giverny trip, one way, is 15 to 27€, depending on the train fare that you get.

 A Paris to Giverny tour is a great idea because it avoids all the transportation hassle.
-Amongst all the Giverny day trips from Paris, this independent Giverny tour always gets great reviews.
-This 5-hour tour, with or without audio-guide, includes the transportation Paris Giverny and the Monet House and Garden tickets.
+Amongst all the Giverny day trips from Paris, this self-guided Giverny tour with train tickets always gets great reviews.
+This 5-hour tour, with or without an audio-guide, includes the transportation Paris Giverny and the Monet House and Garden tickets.
 Once in Giverny, the participants can visit the Estate on their own for around 2 hours.

 Choose this Giverny day trip from Paris to explore a bit of the French countryside by bike.
 This 9-hour Giverny bike tour includes a transfer to/from Vernon, an awesome bicycle ride through the scenic wheat and sunflower fields of the French countryside, a shortstop to visit the cemetery where Monet is buried, and the entrance tickets to Monet’s House and Garden.
 Once the tour arrives at Monet’s Estate, visitors have around 1.5 hours to visit it on their own.

 If you want to get the most of your day out of Paris, combining Giverny with another destination nearby can be a good idea.
 The list of this kind of combo tours is long, with interesting proposals like Giverny + Rouen or Giverny + Auvers-sur-Oise.

 We don’t recommend combining Giverny with Versailles, though.
 Versailles Palace and Gardens are so big, and there are so many things to see and do that a full-day tour to Versailles is your best option.
 Below, the list of our favorite combo tours: